carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 outputs: []
 ~~~
 {: .language-yaml}

+> ## Variable names
+> It is very important to give your variables a sensible name.
+In this example we use `message_text` as our variable name, because it contains our message.
+Try to not use variable names like `inputA` or `inputB` because others might not understand what you mean by it.
+{: .callout}

 We set the type of `message_text` to string, and set the `inputBinding` `position` (defining where the input item appears after the `baseCommand`) as 1.
-We also give a default value, `hello World!`, for this item, which will be used if the item is not defined within an input file.
+We also give a default value, `Hello world!`, for this item, which will be used if the item is not defined within an input file.

 We can now validate, and then run, this tool again:
 ~~~